Radhakrishna-guntur/kubernetes-demo/README.md

 Having said that, there are other better ways of handling sensitive data like passwords in Kubernetes, such as using tools like Helm Secrets, and HashiCorp Vault.

+Case5:  Self-Healing Applications

+Kubernetes supports self-healing applications through ReplicaSets and Replication Controllers.
+The replication controller helps ensure that a POD is re-created automatically when the application within the POD crashes.
+It helps in ensuring enough replicas of the application are running at all times.

+Kubernetes provides additional support to check the health of applications running within PODs and take necessary actions through Liveness and Readiness Probes.